-The solid phase is composed of soil particles that will differ in chemical composition, size and level of entrained organic material.
-The aqueous phase is the soil moisture which promotes sustained corrosion.
-The gaseous phase contains air entrained in the pores of the soil.
-Some part of this air may get dissolved in the aqueous phase.
+The solid phase is made up of soil particles that will vary in size, chemical composition, and level of entrained organic material.
+The aqueous phase is the soil moisture which encourages sustained corrosion.
+The gaseous phase comprises air trapped in the soil pores.
+Some portion of this air could get dissolved in the aqueous phase.

 The Solid Phase

-Soils are divided based on their chemistry and their average particle size.
-As per the convention, particles measuring 0.07 mm to about 2 mm are classified as sands, 0.005 to 0.07 mm as silts, and 0.005 mm and smaller as clays.
-Soils seldom exist in the presence of just one of these components.
-Clay soils are defined by their potential to absorb water quickly.
-As a result, clay soils pose a considerably higher risk of corrosion compared to sandy soils.
+Soils are categorized based on their chemistry and average particle size.
+According to the convention, particles measuring 0.005 to 0.07 mm are classified as silts, 0.07 mm to about 2 mm are classified as sands, and 0.005 mm and smaller are classified as clays.
+Soils rarely exist in the presence of merely one of these components.

 The Aqueous Phase

-Soil moisture can be divided into three types: free groundwater, gravitational water and capillary water.
+Soil moisture can be separated into three types: gravitational water, free groundwater, and capillary water.

-Free groundwater is governed by the water table and can range from ground level in swampy regions to several meters below the surface.
-This is the least significant factor in establishing corrosion since the majority of buried structures are above the water table.
-If there are high water tables they will cause buried structures to act as if they were in a submerged environment.
+Free groundwater is controlled by the water table and can range from ground level in swampy areas to several meters under the surface.
+This is the least important factor in determining corrosion since most of the buried structures are above the water table.
+If there are high water tables, they will cause buried structures to behave as if they were in an inundated environment.

-This results from condensation, irrigation or rainfall soaking into the soil at a rate established by its permeability.
-The period of wetness of the surface of the metal will be determined by the frequency of contact.
-In regions of regular heavy rainfall, most of the soluble salts could have been leached from the soil.
-In desert regions with low rainfall, there may be extremely high salt levels, and therefore these regions can be more corrosive to buried metals compared to tropical environments.
+Gravitational water results from irrigation, condensation, or rainfall soaking into the soil at a rate determined by its permeability.
+The period of wetness of the metal surface will be defined by the frequency of contact.
+In areas of steady heavy rainfall, plenty of the soluble salts could have been leached from the soil.